HudoGriz/QTLspyer/QTLspyer/shiny/markdown/variant_calling.md

 #### BBduk

 This is the software that is used for input sequence trimming.
 Trimming is an optional step and can be avoided by deselecting it.
-In detail description about the tool can be found [here](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf).
+Description about the tool can be found [here](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf).
 For questions about advanced options reference the [man-page](https://manpages.debian.org/testing/bbmap/bbduk.sh.1.en.html).

 Single-end: